 When people share your posts or articles, the circle of your audience spreads widely beyond your network.
 That means your website or blog will get more followers and will increase its referral and influence score among the competitors.

-High scores attract Google’s attention, builds a new audience and finally increase traffic to your website or blog.
+High scores attract Google’s attention, build a new audience and finally increase traffic to your website or blog.
 And the circle starts again.
 Did you get the whole picture, now?

 New post >> Apply 4 rules>> Strong headline>> Authentic Content>> Social Media friendly>> Shareable Content>> High Quality Score>> Google Organic Boost>> Trustworthy Source>> New Audience>> More Followers>> New Post>>